WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 :::tip
 Wasabi has a partial Bitcoin Knots integration.
-This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi, without having to install or configure anything.
+This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi, without having to install or configure anything manually.
 :::

 #### Private UTXO retrieval